laktek/punch/README.md

 ### Wait, There's more...

 * Content can be fetched from any data source (eg. SQL databases, key-value stores or REST APIs).
 * Don't like Mustache?
-Switch to a template engine of your choice.
+Switch to a different template engine of your choice.
 * Write helpers to spice up the templates.
 * Add custom content parsers, pre-compilers, minifiers and publishers.
 * Add hooks to run after generating a page or site.